 Dentsu International - known as Dentsu Aegis Network until 2020 - is the umbrella for all non-domestic operations of Japanese marketing giant Dentsu.
 It was formed in 2013 from the merger of the existing Dentsu Network entity with newly acquired UK-based marketing group Aegis plc, whose biggest subsidiary was the worldwide media network Carat.
 Uniquely among the top tier of marketing companies, Aegis had for almost its entire history had no traditional advertising network within its portfolio, operating instead as a media independent organisation.
 Nevertheless, the group built up a collection of other interests over the years including the digital network Isobar and second-string media agency Vizeum.
 Its independence made the group a prime candidate for takeover from 2005 onwards.
 Several bidders made formal or informal offers, but the most persistent suitor was Vincent Bolloré, chairman of rival group Havas, who became the biggest shareholder in Aegis with the unspoken goal of encouraging a merger of the two groups.
 However, his repeated attempts to win a seat on the Aegis board were rebuffed, and he eventually abandoned the idea of combining Aegis and Havas in 2011.
 Instead, the following year, Bolloré gave his support to a proposed takeover of Aegis by Dentsu for £3.2bn (approx $5bn).
 Dentsu's existing operations outside Japan were combined with Aegis.
 As a result, the business now houses a large collection of separate brands outside Japan.
 Most of its creative agencies were combined in 2020 under the banner of DentsuMcGarryBowen.
 Carat and Vizeum are the main media networks, now partnered by dentsu x, while Isobar is a full service digital network, supported by social media specialist iProspect.
 A series of other acquisitions have swelled the portfolio.
 The most notable is data-marketing and CRM giant Merkle, now a major global business.
 Others include B2B network Gyro and sports & entertainment specialist MKTG.
 Former DDB CEO Wendy Clark is set to join the group towards the end of 2020 as its new CEO.
 Her predecessor Tim Andree stepped down in 2019 for health reasons, though he remains a director.
 Dentsu Aegis Network contributed around 60% of Dentsu group's total revenues in 2019, or approx $5.1bn.
-Revenues were down by -1.9% year-on-year on an organic basis.
-Carat is the biggest business within the division contributing around $1.4bn in revenues in 2019 (according to AdAge estimates), followed by Merkle at $1.0bn, Isobar at $685m and iProspect at $542m.
+The contribution from Dentsu International slipped to 58% of group revenues in Covid-impacted 2020.
+Revenues slipped by 13% on an organic basis to approx $4.9bn (Y519.6bn).
+Carat is the biggest business within the division contributing around $1.2bn in revenues in 2020 (according to AdAge estimates), followed by Merkle at $1.1bn, iProspect (including Vizeum) at $803m and Isobar at $560m.
 The group has announced plans to consolidate all the 160 or more brands in the international portfolio into just six by the end of 2021.

 Capsule checked 28th May 2020